What is the Test to Treat Initiative?

 What Treatments Are Available?

-While vaccination continues to provide the best protection against COVID-19, therapies are now available to help treat eligible people who do get sick.
-The Biden-Harris Administration has invested in a medicine cabinet of COVID-19 treatments, which includes two oral antiviral pills—Pfizer’s Paxlovid and Merck’s Lagevrio (molnupiravir)—that can help prevent severe illness and hospitalization when taken soon after symptom onset.
+While vaccination continues to provide the best protection against COVID-19, therapies are available to help treat eligible people who do get sick.
+The Biden-Harris Administration has invested in a medicine cabinet of COVID-19 treatments, including two oral antiviral pills—Pfizer’s and Merck’s (molnupiravir)—that can help prevent severe illness and hospitalization when taken soon after symptom onset.

-The Administration for Strategic Preparedness and Response (ASPR) within the U.S. Department of Health and Human Services (HHS) already distributes COVID-19 treatments, including oral antivirals, to states and territories for free on a weekly basis.
-All qualified healthcare providers can prescribe these therapeutics to patients who are at increased risk for developing severe COVID-19.
+The Administration for Strategic Preparedness and Response (ASPR) within the U.S. Department of Health and Human Services (HHS) delivers COVID-19 treatments, including oral antivirals, to states and territories for free on a weekly basis.
+All qualified health care providers can prescribe these therapeutics to patients who are at increased risk for developing severe COVID-19.
 As of July 6, 2022, state-licensed pharmacists may also prescribe the oral antiviral Paxlovid to individuals who meet certain requirements.

 Distribution of Oral Antiviral Pills to Pharmacy-based Clinics and Long-term Care Facilities